-Misfit's waterproof, touchscreen Vapor switches to Android Wear 2.0
+The Misfit Vapor has Android Wear 2.0 and will finally launch in October

 The Vapor’s 1.39-inch OLED screen packs 326 pixels per inch, Qualcomm’s Snapdragon Wear 2100 processor, and 4GB of internal storage.
 You use a touch-sensitive bezel to navigate through the Vapor’s menu of watch faces, applications, and notifications.
 Sensors including a “dual-injected polycarbonate” heart-rate sensor, accelerometer, altimeter, gyroscope, optical heart rate sensor, GPS, and microphone perform real-time fitness tracking.
 Since the watch has Bluetooth, it supports offline, phone-free music streaming to paired headphones.

 The Vapor lasts an estimated two days on a charge and juices up wirelessly via a magnetic charging cradle.
 The Misfit Vapor is available for pre-order in two colors, jet black and rose gold.
-It’ll retail for $200 when it launches on Misfit’s online store late this summer.
+It will retail for $200 when it launches on Misfit’s online store late this summer.

 With the Vapor, Misfit is entering an overcrowded field.
 But with an estimated two-day battery life, waterproof capabilities, and a low price point, it may best its other Android Wear competitors such as the $350 Huawei Watch 2, and the $350 LG Watch Sport.

-Note: Update: Misfit delays Vapor launch with Android Wear 2.0 until October.